By Dr. Pravin Patkar, Prerana ATC

 News in The HINDU:

 NEW DELHI JANUARY 05, 2017 13:30 IST UPDATED: JANUARY 05, 2017 14:18 IST

-The POCSO Act defines ‘children’ as those aged below 18.
-It has specific provisions declaring that ‘penetrative sexual assault’ and ‘aggressive penetrative sexual assault’ against children below 18 is rape.
+As per an exception to the IPC’s Section 375, a man having sexual intercourse with his 15-year-old ‘wife’ is not guilty.
+This exception ensures that he will not be charged for rape even though child marriage is a crime.
+On the other hand, the POCSO Act defines ‘children’ as those aged below 18.
+The Act has specific provisions declaring that ‘penetrative sexual assault’ and ‘aggressive penetrative sexual assault’ against children below 18 is rape.

-Mr. Satyarthi wants the apex court to clear the conflict between the IPC – which terms children as those aged under 15 years – and POCSO – which terms children as those aged under 18.
+Mr. Satyarthi has approached the apex court to clear this conflict between the IPC (which terms children as those aged under 15 years) and the POCSO Act (which terms children as those aged under 18).

-The apex court has directed the government to address the issue within four months.
-If not satisfied with the government’s response, the Bench asked Mr. Satyarthi to approach the Supreme Court on the same grounds for immediate resolution.
+The apex court has directed the Government to address the issue within four months.
+If not satisfied with the Government’s response, the Bench has asked Mr. Satyarthi to approach the Supreme Court on the same grounds for immediate resolution.

 There should not be any confusion as regards whether sexual intercourse with one’s wife who is between 15 and 18 years is an offence under POCSO or not.
 Similarly, there is no reason to believe that there is any lack of clarity as regards the provision on sexual acts in the two laws POCSO and IPC.